Eureka! The Big Innovations That’ll Change the World

 Yet science is all around us, from why the sky looks blue to how doctors perform complex surgeries; from how simple atoms can generate powerful nuclear energy to why decoding the human genome could help find cures to seemingly intractable medical challenges.
 Science operates out of plain sight, but it’s in charge of our collective future.

-OZY lifts the veil off the latest innovations — and the people behind them — that could fundamentally change the way we live a decade from now, or even sooner, with our latest original series, Scientific Breakthroughs.
+OZY lifts the veil off the latest innovations — and the people behind them — that could fundamentally change the way we live a decade from now, or even sooner, with our latest original series, Eureka.
 We also give you a glimpse of how the world of science itself is changing in fundamental ways — from those practicing it to those leading it.

 Robotic surgery has long been too expensive for most patients, partly because a single company — Intuitive — controls key patents.
 Now, those patents are about to expire, which is sparking a race for the next innovations in the field that could help advance how machines fix our bodies, while making robotic surgeries more affordable.